Data journeys in design, journalism and education.

 Data, I Love You, but You’re Bringing Me Down… What does the future of data journalism look like?
 If we don’t change a thing, it will be male, pale and stale.
 The intersection of data, design and journalism is made up of men.
 How can we make room for women and minorities to thrive?
 What needs to happen in order for them to be able to blaze their own trail?
 How we can shape the future of data journalism – as educators, hiring managers, and allies – to make it a more welcoming and representative industry.
 Marie Segger’s talk will zoom in on some of these questions and an attempt to begin forming a meaningful roadmap to a fairer, more balanced industry.

+Can we trust (in) data?
 This panel will debate the different ways in which front-line practitioners in data analysis, visualisation and interpretation unlock information through data.
 It will also discuss the best practices for using said information to, well, ‘inform’ – both at a human level and generally in businesses.
 Moderator: Adrian Leu (Emteq).
-Panellists: Thomas Clever (CLEVERºFRANKE), Connor Upton (Fjord), Mark Kennedy (Imperial College London), Vera-Maria Glahn (Field).
+Panellists: Thomas Clever (CLEVERºFRANKE), Connor Upton (Fjord), Mark Kennedy (Imperial College London), Vera-Maria Glahn (FIELD).

 Data Visualisation: State of the Union 2019+.
 Andy Kirk will chart the course for the trajectory of data visualisation – where are we now and where we are bound to head.
 Weaving together theoretical, creative and practical perspectives, Andy will look closely at some of the discernible trends and emerging themes that characterise the dataviz field today, extrapolating this forward to consider what might be around the corner.
 What are the key opportunities facing designers?
 How do we exploit the next generation of technological developments?
 How can we mobilise improvements in literacy, both for creation and consumption, across society?